* One-day delay due to thruster problem

 Dragon's flight is the second of 12 missions for privately

-owned Space Exploration Technologies, known as SpaceX, under a
+owned Space Exploration Technologies, or SpaceX, under a $1.6

-$1.6 billion NASA contract.
-Following a successful test flight
+billion NASA contract.
+Following a successful test flight to the

-to the space station in May 2012, SpaceX conducted its first
+space station in May 2012, SpaceX conducted its first supply run

-A second firm, Orbital Sciences Corp is due to debut
+A second firm, Orbital Sciences Corp is due debut

 its freighter this year.